Refinancing your mortgage can save you thousands of dollars in interest.

-If you have a first mortgage that is a fixed rate and a variable rate HELOC or home equity loan you may want to refinance.
+If you have a first mortgage with a fixed rate and a variable rate HELOC or home equity loan, you may want to refinance.
 You could consolidate both loans into one loan with a single monthly payment.
-You might be able to convert the 2nd mortgage to a fixed rate and repay it with your normal mortgage payment over a 15 year or 30 year fixed rate term.
+You might be able to convert your second mortgage to a fixed-rate and repay it with your normal mortgage payment over a 15 year or 30 years fixed rate term.
 If this option is available to you, you should consider refinancing your loan.

-8. You have high interest debt to consolidate
+8. You have a high-interest debt to consolidate

-If you have a large amount of debt with high interest, you could refinance your mortgage into a lower rate home equity loan or cash-out refinance can save you thousands of dollars in interest.
-While it’s not always advisable to convert your unsecured debt into debt that is secured by your home.
-Because if some type of financial hardship occurs and you cannot afford to repay the loan your home in now in jeopardy of being foreclosed on.
+If you have a large amount of debt with high interest, such as credit cards and personal loans, you could refinance your mortgage into a lower rate home equity loan, or cash-out can save you thousands of dollars in interest.
+While it’s not always advisable to convert your unsecured debt into debt secured by your home.
+Because if some financial hardship occurs and you cannot afford to repay the loan, your home is now in jeopardy of being foreclosed on.